gramosukaj/workout_creator/README.md

 Personal project, Workout Creator give you to create your bodybuilding program and generate a pdf or an image.

+## Infos
+There is no usable version for the moment, the first version come in some few months.
+The first feature gonna be only create bodybuilding program and export it at pdf.

 ## Database diagram
 ![Cover](https://github.com/gramosukaj/workout_creator/blob/main/database/database.jpg)